 “Let thy secret unseen acts be such as if the men thou prizest most were witness around thee.”

-…and for those of you who want a food analogy, think about this – do how you eat alone and how you eat with others reflect what you value in your health, food, and nutrition choices?
+For those of you who want a food analogy, think about how you eat alone and how you eat with others.
+Do both occasions reflect what you value in your health, food, and nutrition choices?